AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

-Interestingly, when the dataset was modeled using MLP (the python library Kera's multi-layer perceptron) it resulted in a accuracy of 98.18% and the top 6 features as follows:
+Interestingly, when the dataset was modeled using MLP (the python library Kera's multi-layer perceptron algoritgm) it resulted in a accuracy of 98.18% and the top 6 features are as follows:
  1. Body
  2. Flavor
  3. Aftertaste